Prof. CHEN Zhi

 PhD University of Chicago

-Associate Director (JAS), Assistant Professor, Department of Chinese Language and Literature
+Associate Director of Jao Tsung-I Academy of Sinology; Associate Professor, Department of Chinese Language and Literature

 1. Prof. Chen Zhi , Director, Jao Tsung-I Academy of Sinology, HKBU